rapid7/insightconnect-plugins/cisco_firepower_management_center/help.md

 #### Check if Address in Group

-This action checks if provided Address Object name or host exists in the Address Group.
+This action checks if the provided Address Object name or host exists in an Address Group.
+If you don't know the Address Object by name, set Enable Search to true to allow a network indicator search in the Group.
+This is useful when working directly with IPs and domains.

 ##### Input